Curvature-Conditioned Measures for Cosmological Peak Statistics: A Transport-Geometric Framework: Curvature Geometry of Cosmological Density Fields

 \subsection{Point Process Representation of Stationary Points}

 In order to connect the above definitions from local geometric conditions to statistical quantities, it is necessary to represent the set of peaks as a point process in space.
 In the classical theory of extrema statistics due to Rice, the number density of stationary points or extrema is described using the Jacobian associated with the zeros of the gradient field \citep{rice1944mathematical, rice1945mathematical}.
 This idea was later introduced into cosmology for the statistics of maxima in Gaussian random fields, and was formulated in BBKS as the fundamental expression for peak statistics in three-dimensional fields \citep{1986ApJ...304...15B}.
-In this work, we derive this structure naturally from the geometry of the curvature tensor field.
+In the present work, however, we reinterpret this structure geometrically as a measure induced by the logarithmic curvature tensor field.

 Let $\bm{x}_p$ denote the peak positions.
 Then the corresponding point process is expressed as

 where the sum runs over all points satisfying the stationary condition $g(\bm{x}_p)=0$ and the positive curvature condition $H(\bm{x}_p)\in\mathcal{C}_+$.